 - Long range radio transmitters – ideal where you wish to grant access up to 20m away

-- Swipe card – magnetic readers are available, although where new systems are installed we would advise on a more robust technology, such as proximity fobs and cards or biometrics
+- Swipe card – magnetic readers are available, although where new systems are installed we would advise on a more robust technology

-For higher levels of security a combination of the above devices can be provided using biometric finger or hand reader and proximity fob or proximity fob and keypad code for example.
+For higher levels of security; a combination of the above devices can be provided/ For example: using biometric finger and proximity fob.

-- Compact – Paxton Compact give access control to single door applications and can be utilised on multiple doors within a single site.
-Proximity fobs or cards and magnetic swipe cards can be added and deleted at each door using simple to use programming cards.
-Paxton Compact is best suited to low security applications where networked or remote access is not required and the number of users is relatively small and infrequently changed
+Compact – Paxton Compact gives access to single door applications and can be utilised on multiple doors within a single site.
+Proximity fobs/cards can be added and deleted at each door using simple to use programming cards.
+Paxton Compact is best suited to low security applications; where the number of users is relatively small and infrequently changed.

 - Central Control – All doors, turnstiles, car park barriers and automatic sliding gates can be controlled from one or multiple locations

-- Reporting – An event is generated every time a proximity token or card is used to gain access.
-The event log records the time and date of operation and the user name
+- Reporting – An event is generated every time a proximity card is used to gain access.
+The event records the time and date of operation and the user name

 - Complete flexibility – Access can be granted to users according to time and place.
-Users can be added to the system from your PC and given instant access to given doors, electric gates, barriers and turnstiles
+Users can be added from your PC and given instant access to given doors, electric gates, barriers and turnstiles

 - Authorised Users – Paxton Net 2 can be installed on machinery and other powered equipment to allow only authorised and trained users to operate.
-Individual access user rights can be altered and tailored to the person and required times of access.
+Individual user rights can be altered and tailored.
 All changes made are instantly updated to all doors, electric gates and turnstiles.

-- If someone leaves without handing back their token or card, simply bar the user’s fob from the system
+- If someone leaves without handing back their token or card; simply stop the user’s fob from the system

 - The software is extremely easy to navigate and use and utilises a familiar Window’s explorer style interface

-- Use the Paxton Net 2 integrated Site Graphics system to provide a visual representation of the site, complete with door locations and real-time door status.
-Site Graphics alerts the user to door forced events or unauthorised access attempts and where they are occurring allowing those monitoring to act swiftly to investigate the event.
+- Use the Paxton Net 2 integrated Site Graphics system to provide a visual representation of the site; complete with door locations and real-time door status’.
+Site Graphics alert the user of unauthorised access attempts and where they are occurring; allowing those monitoring to act swiftly to investigate.

 - Paxton can be integrated with an IP CCTV system to provide camera images and reader data to be combined